ichwansh03/apexium-log/CONTRIBUTING.md

-# Contributing to Apexium.id
+# Contributing to Apexium.log

-First off, thank you for considering contributing to Apexium.id!
+First off, thank you for considering contributing to Apexium.log!
 It's people like you that make this tool better for everyone.

 ## Code of Conduct